 I have an interest in storytelling within and around organisations.
 My research particularly focuses on storytelling within healthcare organisations and includes sense making, narrative and change.
 I use storytelling to understand actions and decisions within Healthcare, as well as to develop theoretical explanations for the intended and unintended consequences of storytelling.
 One example of this is a detailed analysis of the events surrounding a public inquiry into failing within in a UK NHS Hospital.

-Joint pathway lead Doctorate in Healthcare (Implementation)
+Pathway director Doctorate in Healthcare (Implementation)

 Pathway director MSc Leading Quality Improvement

 NHS 4380 Leadership in Context

 NHS 4226 Work Based Learning

 NHS 3157 Health Leadership

 NHS 4250 Research Methods